mikecbrant/verified-permissions-authorizer/README.md

 - The provider is tightly coupled to the Lambda: changes to `packages/lambda-authorizer` cause a provider release.

 See `packages/provider/README.md`, `packages/sdk/nodejs/`, and `packages/lambda-authorizer/README.md` for package‑specific details.

+## Cognito + SES

+When you opt into Cognito by supplying the top-level `cognito` input on the provider, you can also configure SES-backed email sending via `cognito.sesConfig`.
+See `packages/provider/README.md` for the full field list and validation rules.